joanllenas/ngx-date-fns/README.md

 - Do you need to change the locale at runtime?
   - Use _impure_ pipes.

 The main difference is that _pure_ pipes do not get notified when the locale is changed via `DateFnsConfiguration.setLocale(locale: Locale)`, because the instance is not kept in memory.
-Impure _pipes_, on the other hand, are kept in memory and listen for Locale change notifications.
+Impure _pipes_, on the other hand, are kept in memory and listen for Locale change notifications, which adds some memory and performance overhead.

 ## Available pipes